awsdocs/aws-certificate-user-guide/doc_source/import-certificate-api-cli.md

 # Importing a certificate<a name="import-certificate-api-cli"></a>

-You can import a certificate into ACM by using the AWS Management Console, the AWS CLI, or the ACM API\.
+You can import an externally obtained certificate into ACM by using the AWS Management Console, the AWS CLI, or the ACM API\.
 The following topics show you how to use the AWS Management Console and the AWS CLI\.
+Procedures for obtaining a certificate from a non\-AWS issuer are outside the scope of this guide\.

-**Note**
+**Important**
-The private key of an imported certificate must be no larger than 5 KB \(5,120 bytes\)\.
+ Your selected signature algorithm must meet the [Prerequisites for importing certificates](import-certificate-prerequisites.md)\.

 **Topics**
 + [Import \(console\)](#import-certificate-api)